Don’t Ever Negotiate Price Again

 Since you’re a hard worker, your work cuts into your personal time.

 As I mentioned earlier, your value lowers once the work is done.
-You can solve this by agreeing on your fee before you begin the work.
+Fortunately, a solution exists.
+Set your fee and get paid before you begin the work.
 Value based pricing emphasizes your expertise instead of your time.

 Avoid price negotiation.
 Consider these points for your value system.

-Be selective.
+- Be selective.
 Avoid clients who expect a bargain from you.
-Emphasize how you can help them.
+Instead, emphasize how you help them.
 If they still want to negotiate, then send them somewhere else.
-You don’t want these non-ideal clients.
+These non-ideal clients will consistently challenge your rates.
 Once you’ve crossed over to negotiation, they will continue to ask for exceptions.

-Offer options.
+- Offer options.
 One size doesn’t fit all.
 Clients can choose which package best serves their needs.
-As you explain each package, clients will self-select which one best fits their needs.
+As you explain each package, clients will self-select which one works best for them.

-Most entrepreneurs don’t understand how pricing works.
+Most accounting professionals don’t understand how pricing works.
 So they offer a low rate when they first start out.
 This strategy, however, works against you.
-That’s because it’s difficult to later raise your fees to your true value when you’ve become known for low rates.Most entrepreneurs don’t understand how pricing works.
-So they offer a low rate when they first start out. #getpaidwhatyoureworth Click To Tweet
+That’s because it’s difficult to later raise your fees to your true value when you become known for low rates.Most accounting professionals don’t understand how pricing works.
+So, they offer a low rate when they first start out. #getpaidwhatyoureworth Click To Tweet

 It’s similar to flying from Miami to Los Angeles.
 The experience, and expectations, for a coach passenger are different from those in the first class section.
 You arrive at the same time and on the same plane.
 However, lower fare coach seats don’t include the same amenities as first class.